Our-City/OurCity/.github/pull_request_template.md

 # Checklist

+- [ ] No TODO or equivalent comments in code
 - [ ] I have added/updated tests
 - [ ] All CI checks pass
 - [ ] (Leave for right before merging) Ensure migration date is the most recent